 - Walkthrough narrow corridors and discover numerous rooms and storage carved from the soft volcanic stone

 - Explore Pigeon Valley and its picturesque sceneries as well as the towering Ortahisar Rock Castle

 We originally came to check out the Cavusin Castle, but a lovely old lady invited us in to show us her sunflower garden, the Cavusin Church and a cave bedroom she said was 2000 years old.
 A little hard to comprehend for an Australian who grew up in a country with only a couple hundred years of modern history (although tens of thousands of years of indigenous history).

 I think from memory she charged us 1 Turkish Lyra to enter her viewing point, which was not something I think was too popular judging by the setup.
 It did though, have incredible views of the backside of the church.
 The church was closed on our visit to Cavusin although we couldn’t find out why.
 You can still get a great look at the church by walking around the base of it.
-It is a huge rocky mountain rather than a church building you may be thinking of.
+Cavusin Church is a huge rocky mountain rather than the typical church building you may be thinking of.

 We had now reached the castle and had taken the back way up to climb.
 There were a few others at the top, several of which had driven their motorbikes all the way up.
 I think they must have a different route to the one we climbed up, which wasn’t suitable for a bike.

 At the top of the castle, you can tell it has been built into the side of the cliff because it is almost just an extension of the mountain.
 Only as you walk further toward the edge does it become more of a building and less of a cliff.
 There are hundreds of rooms to explore but it is quite difficult to get into them unless you come from the bottom side up.
 We made it over the flag pole, which seemed to be chained off but seemed relatively safe.